 In accordance with the University’s basic education requirements, all students must demonstrate proficiency in a foreign language equivalent to that shown by completion of two semesters of college coursework.
-This requirement may be fulfilled by either completion of the two high school units in a single foreign language that are required for admission to the University as a freshmen or by earning college level foreign language credit to meet beginning level proficiency.
+This requirement may be fulfilled by either completion of the two high school units in a single foreign language that are required for admission to the University as a freshman or by earning college-level foreign language credit to meet beginning-level proficiency.
 Students who enter the University with fewer than two high school units in a single foreign language must remove that deficiency as specified in the General Information Catalog.
 The foreign language courses/credit used to address that deficiency may not be counted toward the total number of semester hours required for a degree.

 Individual degree programs may include additional foreign language requirements.